-If you don't have a new enough version of Azure Data Studio, some functionality may not work as expected.
+If you don't have a new enough version of Azure Data Studio (or you're using an Insiders' build with changes we haven't tested yet), some functionality may not work as expected.

 If you don't have a new enough version of the .NET Core Runtime (or it isn't running), you will get this error message after install succeeds:

 What's In It

 Like the desktop application, the Plan Explorer extension is designed to provide you with richer graphical execution plans for your real-time queries against SQL Server.
 It is based on a modest subset of functionality; we've started with just the plan diagram, a basic statements grid, tooltips, and access to the XML (so you can open the plan in other tools).
 We will add more features to the extension over time to try to get you as close to full parity with the desktop client as possible.

 - Click the SentryOne Plan Explorer element in the status bar:

 - Or press Shift+Ctrl/⌘+P and find Toggle SentryOne Plan Explorer:

 - Or press Shift+Ctrl/⌘+F5.

 - In a new query window, establish a connection to a server, and write or paste a query.

 - For an Estimated plan, use the Explain button on the toolbar.